chromium/chromium/docs/dangling_ptr_guide.md

 This represents ~25% of the dangling pointers.

-In the majority of cases, this happens when dependent objects are declared in the wrong order in a class, causing the dependency to be released first, thus creating a dangling pointer in the other.
+In the majority of cases, this happens when dependent objects are destroyed in the wrong order in a class, causing the dependency to be released first, thus creating a dangling pointer in the other.

-It is important to reorder them correctly to prevent pre-existing and future UAF in destructors.
+Recall that destructors destroy class members in the inverse order of their appearance.
+It is usually possible to resolve destruction order issues by re-ordering member declarations so that members which need to live longer come first.
+It is important to order members correctly to prevent pre-existing and future UAF in destructors.

 See [Fix member declaration order](https://docs.google.com/document/d/11YYsyPF9rQv_QFf982Khie3YuNPXV0NdhzJPojpZfco/edit?resourcekey=0-h1dr1uDzZGU7YWHth5TRAQ#bookmark=id.jgjtzldk9pvc) and [Fix reset ordering](https://docs.google.com/document/d/11YYsyPF9rQv_QFf982Khie3YuNPXV0NdhzJPojpZfco/edit?resourcekey=0-h1dr1uDzZGU7YWHth5TRAQ#bookmark=id.xdam727ioy4q) examples.

+One good practice is make owning members (`unique_ptr<>`, `scoped_refptr<>`) appear before unowned members (`raw_ptr<>`), and to make the unowned members appear last in the class, since the unowned members often refer to resources owned by the owning members or the class itself.

 #### Observer callback